microsoft/qlib/README.md

 # Learning Framework
-Qlib is high customizable and a lot of components is learnable.
+Qlib is high customizable and a lot of its components are learnable.
 The learnable components are instances of `Forecast Model` and `Trading Agent`.
 They are learned based on the `Learning Framework` layer and then applied to multiple scenarios in `Workflow` layer.
 The learning framework leverages the `Workflow` layer as well(e.g. sharing `Information Extractor`, creating environments based on `Execution Env`).

 Based on learning paradigms, they can be categorized into reinforcement learning and supervised learning.

-For supervised learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/model.html).
+- For supervised learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/model.html).

-For reinforcement learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/rl.html).
+- For reinforcement learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/rl.html).
 Qlib's RL learning framework leverages `Execution Env` in `Workflow` layer to create environments.
 It's worth noting that `NestedExecutor` is supported as well.
 This empowers users to optimize different level of strategies/models/agents together (e.g. optimizing an order execution strategy for a specific portfolios management strategy).

 # More About Qlib